Definition of

 There are circus acts that arose from religious practices.
 Others are linked to celebrations and even certain activities are related to the training carried out by athletes and soldiers.

-Circus artists
+circus artists

 Change of era